 - Contact People

-It might also be useful to give some of your youth leaders access to the following, so that they can ensure that your youths data is up-to-date and are able to perform any reporting that needs to be done.
+It might also be useful to give some of your kids leaders access to the following, so that they can ensure that your kids data is up-to-date and are able to perform any reporting that needs to be done.

 - People – Edit

-This will then allow your youth leaders to view any reports that they need to view, to help ensure that everything is running smoothly.
-It also allows them to update any information about the youth under their care.
+This will then allow your kids leaders to view any reports that they need to view, to help ensure that everything is running smoothly.
+It also allows them to update any information about the children under their care.

 Once you’ve ensured that your volunteers have access to the information that they need access to, it is then important to make sure that they aren’t getting access to information they don’t.